Insurance Archaeology

 Finally, the site must receive regulatory closure or compliance to indicate that it meets environmental safety standards.
 This happens by continuously documenting and reporting all remediation activities, monitoring data, and maintenance actions to regulatory agencies and stakeholders.

-We must Minimize Land Pollution and Clean Up After Those Who Came Before Us
+We Must Minimize Land Pollution and Clean Up After Those Who Came Before Us

 Our role extends beyond fixing past mistakes; it’s about creating a cleaner, safer world for future generations.
 As professional insurance archaeologists at Restorical Research, we are committed to uncovering historical policies to fund these vital cleanup efforts, bridging the gap between past practices and a more environmentally responsible future.